 The publication can also be found in the LDS Gospel Library app in the “Church History” section.

-Reeder and Holbrook gathered the early talks by digging through old Relief Society minute books, newspapers, magazines, journals, conference reports and other resources.
-Two of the newspapers they searched through were the "Millennial Star" and the "Women's Exponent."
+Reeder and Holbrook gathered the early talks by digging through old Relief Society minute books, newspapers, magazines, journals, conference reports, and other resources.

-Speakers include Emma Hale Smith, wife of Church prophet and founder Joseph Smith, as well as his mother, Lucy Mack Smith, who led the Saints from New York to Ohio.
-Other prominent pioneer women featured are Elizabeth Ann Whitney and Eliza R. Snow.
+Speakers include Emma Hale Smith, wife of church founder and president Joseph Smith, as well as his mother, Lucy Mack Smith, who led a group of Saints from New York to Ohio.
+Other prominent pioneer women featured include Elizabeth Ann Whitney and Eliza R. Snow.
 The historians also selected talks from women they had never heard about before they started their research for the book.

-International voices include Judy Brummer of South Africa and from Gladys Sitati of West Africa.
+International voices include Judy Brummer of South Africa and Gladys Sitati of West Africa.

-Discourses from contemporary Church leaders include Belle S. Spafford, Ardeth G. Kapp, Elaine L. Jack, Chieko N. Okazaki, Julie B. Beck, Bonnie D. Parkin, Sheri L. Dew, Virginia H. Pearce and former Relief Society general president Linda K. Burton.
+Discourses from contemporary church leaders include those of Belle S. Spafford, Ardeth G. Kapp, Elaine L. Jack, Chieko N. Okazaki, Julie B. Beck, Bonnie D. Parkin, Sheri L. Dew, Virginia H. Pearce, and Linda K. Burton.